sukykaur/AzureGDPR/AnalyticsOverview.md

 ### Data in Transit
 Azure encrypts all communications to and from Azure datacenters by default.
 All transactions to Azure Storage through the Azure Portal occur via HTTPS.

-**Azure Event Grid**
-[Azure Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/overview) allows customers to easily build applications with event-based architectures.
-Users select the Azure resource they would like to subscribe to, and give the event handler or webhook an endpoint to send the event to.
-Customers can secure webhook endpoints by adding query parameters to the webhook URL when creating an Event Subscription.
-Azure Event Grid only supports HTTPS webhook endpoints.
-Azure Event Grid allows customers to control the level of access given to different users to do various management operations such as list event subscriptions, create new ones, and generate keys.
-Event Grid uses Azure's Role Based Access Check (RBAC).

-**Azure Functions**
-[Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) is a server-less compute service that enables users to run code on-demand without having to explicitly provision or manage infrastructure.
-Use Azure Functions to run a script or piece of code in response to a variety of events.

-**Azure Machine Learning**
-[Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/preview/) is a data science technique that allows computers to use existing data to forecast future behaviors, outcomes, and trends.

 ### Data at Rest